AngleProtocol/angle-docs/other/cross-chain.md

 description: Use Angle Protocol tokens on different chains!
 ---

-# ⛓ Cross-Chain Angle and agEUR
+# ⛓ Cross-Chain ANGLE and agEUR

 Angle Protocol is deployed on Ethereum mainnet, but its corresponding tokens and stablecoins are meant to be bridged on other layers and sidechains.